 Place yourself in the historical record

-The goal of this History Harvest is to democratize and widen our understanding of the electoral process.
-Though elections are celebrated as giving voice to the people, all too often our historical understanding of elections is dominated by campaign managers and political elites.
-By collecting information on the historical memories of the local electorate, this History Harvest provides a unique insight into how ordinary citizens in central Illinois have participated in and remembered the democratic process.
+The goal of History Harvest is to democratize the archive and widen our understanding and appreciation of history and material culture.
+This year’s harvest recognizes that the history of America is rooted in travel and Central Illinois is a major crossroads for broad national adventures.
+By collecting information on the historical memories and mementos of local people, this 2022 UIS History Harvest provides a unique insight into how ordinary citizens have traveled and interacted with the nation and the world.